jmcorey/jmcorey.github.io/_posts/2018-07-24-email-compression.md

 The `zstd` compression tool seems like a good general purpose choice these days.

+### TL;DR

+* Prefer zstd over gzip.
+* If you're willing to spend an order of magnitude more CPU, try xz.

+### Intro

-There are of course some awesome exotic compression systems (e.g. phda9, cmix) vying for the absolute best compression ratio at the [Large Text Compression Benchmark](http://mattmahoney.net/dc/text.html), many of which are however prohibitively expensive in CPU.
-I wanted to check for myself how the various alternatives fared on common tasks, rather than rely on possibly biased reviews, so I did some measurements against a bunch of different compression systems which are available pre-packaged for linux--no install effort needed.
+There are some awesome exotic compression systems (e.g. phda9, cmix) vying for the absolute best compression ratio at the [Large Text Compression Benchmark](http://mattmahoney.net/dc/text.html), many of which are however prohibitively expensive in CPU.

+I wanted to check for myself, rather than rely on potentially biased reviews, how the commonly available alternatives in 2018 (at least, the ones pre-packaged for linux with no install effort needed) would fare on typical tasks.
+So I did some measurements and studied the results.

-I included zpaq for comparison, though it has a clumsy windows-ish interface, and runs very slowly, so I wouldn't normally use it.
+I included zpaq for comparison, though it has a windows-ish interface, and also runs very slowly, so I wouldn't normally use it.
 But as you can see, compression has evolved a lot since the days of .Z.
-There is now... too much to choose from... but amazing progress.
+There is now... too much to choose from... and amazing progress.

-Here are some measurements taken against various files, followed by notes and conclusions.
+Here are the measurements, followed by notes and conclusions.

 *No effort was made to enable multi-threaded operation, which of course can yield faster results.
 Please bear in mind that the speed will of course